Skip to main content

 18 mentions Positive Neutral Negative

 The gameplay is described as challenging yet initially enjoyable, with mechanics that are easy to grasp but become repetitive over time.
-Players noted a lack of incentive for replayability due to minimal rewards and frustrating AI behavior, leading to a sense of monotony and RNG-related frustrations.
-While the game offers a unique experience, many feel it falls short in execution, making it hard to recommend at its price point.
+Players noted a lack of incentive for replayability due to minimal rewards and frustrating AI behavior, leading to a sense of boredom and dissatisfaction, especially for those unfamiliar with stealth mechanics.
+While the game has a compelling narrative and immersive elements, many reviewers felt that the gameplay ultimately detracted from the overall experience.

 • “It definitely is not an easy game by any means, but once I understood the mechanics, I had a blast.”